hcnode/gopush/README.md

 5. **config:**

-    include local, develop and production config json file in config folder, which would be use depend on the environment of your server:
+    include local, develop and production config json file in config folder, which one would be used depend on the environment of your server:

     * local.json : mac or windows
     * production : process.env.NODE_ENV === 'production'